 These Roswell Park staff members will help you with your return home:

 - Case managers: Case managers are registered nurses (RNs) who coordinate resources and medical support services to ease your transition from hospital to home.
 Case managers understand your special needs.
 If you require it, your case manager will arrange homecare, special equipment and other home services.

 - Licensed clinical social workers (LCSW): Our social workers assist with discharge planning for patients who will be transferred to rehabilitation, long-term care, hospice and other facilities.

 If you have questions about your cancer treatments, side effects, appointments, or prescription refills during business hours (Mon.-Fri., 8 a.m. - 5 p.m.), call your Roswell Park Ambulatory Center.

 After 5 p.m. and on weekends and holidays, call 716-845-2300 and you will be connected with the care you need.

 For any medical questions not connected to your cancer, please call your primary care physician.

 Roswell Park does not have an emergency room.
 If you are experiencing a life-threatening medical emergency, go directly to the nearest hospital emergency room or call 911.

-Bring your Roswell Park green card (ID card) with you and let the ER staff know the last time you were treated at Roswell Park Cancer Institute.
+Let the ER staff know the last time you were treated at Roswell Park Cancer Institute.
 If you do go to an emergency room and/or are admitted to another hospital, call Roswell Park at 716-845-4358 as soon as you are able.